markriggins/dockerfy/README.md

 The above command will first run the `id -F` command as user "mark", which will print mark's full name "Mark Riggins".
 Then it will print bob's full name.
 Next it will print the full name of the account with user id 0, which happens to be "root".
 Finally the primary command `id` will run with as the user account of the `last` invokation of the `--user` option, giving us the full id information for the root account.

-The **dockerfy** command itself will continue to run as the root user so it will have permission to monitor and signal any services that were started.
+The **dockerfy** command itself will continue to run as the root user so it will have permission to reap zombies and monitor and signal any services that were started.

+NOTE: The **--user** flag only works for VALID user names that have already been defined before dockerfy runs.
+Additional user accounts should be created by the docker RUN directive when the image is built.

 ### Reaping Zombies
 Long-lived containers should with services use the `--reap` option to clean up any zombie processes that might arise if a service fails to wait for its child processes to die.
 Otherwise, eventually the process table can fill up and your container will become unresponsive.
 Normally the init daemon would do this important task, but docker containers do not have an init daemon, so **dockerfy** will assume the responsibility.